robert-c-towell/skinnerbox2/design/COMPONENTS.md

 * Event Engine
   * If event is a command
     * Check if the command exists in an item in the player's inventory
-    * Check if the command exists in the room
+    * Check if the command exists in the scene
-    * Check if the command exists based on npc's or other players in the same room
+    * Check if the command exists based on npc's or other players in the same scene
     * Check if the command exists in the global commands list, prefering author-created ones over default
     * *Customizable so it check custom objects for commands, in the order deemed appropriate by the author*
   * Evaluate all conditions